From the Cradle to the Grave

 "But I want to," he said with a smirk, reaching across the tiny table and placing a gentle hand on her arm to stop her.
 "I was the one to ask you out for coffee, after all.
 I insist.
 My treat."

-Meredith felt her skin prickle at his warm touch, and immediately withdrew her arm.
+Meredith felt her skin prickle at his warm touch, and immediately withdrew her arm, as if his hand were searing hot.
 She smiled awkwardly, not quite sure of what to say.
 "Oh.
 Well... thank you."

 "No problem," he replied kindly.

 Several moments of uncomfortable silence.

 The blonde gulped, nervously shifting her weight back and forth in her seat as she pretended to be intently interested in her coffee, her eyes remaining stubbornly glued to the cardboard cup sitting on the table before her.
 She was only too aware of his presence sitting mere inches away, his entire being radiating scalding heat, magnetic allure, that certain special, irresistible something that had once drawn her to him so intensely.
 She couldn't even bring herself to look up into those beautiful eyes of his for fear of falling... tumbling head-first into their azure depths like she had such a very long time ago.

 She quietly sucked in her breath, silently pleading with her heart to stop racing.
 God, what was wrong with her?
 Why, even after all these years, did the mere sight of him cause her body to react like this?